hvihvi/blog/pages/posts/property-based-testing.md

 For example

-> GIVEN any array of numbers, WHEN `sort` is called, THEN the output array has the same lenght
+> GIVEN any array of numbers, WHEN `sort` is called, THEN the output array has the same length

 The framework generates a large number of inputs and checks the output for given condition.